-This stylish establishment on the western side of the Vltava River is filled to the brim with retro furniture from the 1950s to 1970s, creating a vintage vibe that’s unlike anywhere else in Prague.
+This stylish establishment on the west side of the Vltava is filled to the brim with retro furniture from the 1950s to 1970s, creating a vintage vibe that’s unlike anywhere else in Prague.
 The elegant interior will likely appeal to anyone with an eye for old-school design.
 Thanks to the hotel’s location in Malá Strana, all its rooms have excellent views and some even look directly onto Prague’s Old Town.

 Located close to Prague’s Old Town, NYX Hotel is an ideal pick for sightseers travelling on a budget.
 Its rooms are polished and affordable, featuring comfy double beds plus stylish, modern furniture that wouldn’t look amiss inside a more swanky establishment.
-There’s an in-situ bar and restaurant too, where guests can relax with a cocktail or meal after spending the day exploring Prague.
+There’s a hotel bar and restaurant too, where guests can relax with a cocktail or meal after spending the day exploring Prague.
 NYX Hotel is within walking distance of the many pubs, restaurants and bars in Wenceslas Square, not to mention the tourist sites scattered around Old Town.